 Does Solar Panel Cleaning Really Help?

-Written by Blue Ribbon Window Cleaning · Last updated May 14, 2026
+Written by Adam, Blue Ribbon Window Cleaning Team · Last updated May 14, 2026

 Yes — usually.
 Panels in the Inland Empire collect dust, pollen, and bird droppings that can noticeably reduce production.
 Cleaning every 12–18 months is enough for most homes; coastal-fog or open-field properties benefit from more frequent service.